Jean-Mathieu Seras

 Jean-Mathieu Seras or Serras (/fr/; 16 April 1765 - 14 April 1815) was born in northwest Italy, but adhered to the French Revolution and joined the French army.
 He became a division commander in the First French Empire under Napoleon and led troops in Italy and Spain.
-Seras is one of the names inscribed under the Arc de Triomphe on Column 25.
+Seras is one of the names inscribed on the Arc de Triomphe on Column 25.

 Italy 1799

 Seras led a brigade in Louis Lemoine's division at the Battle of Novi on 15 August 1799.
 His brigade included two battalions each of the 20th and 34th Line Infantry Demi-Brigades and 3 squadrons of the 1st Hussar Regiment.
 In this sanguinary combat, the French suffered losses of 1,500 killed, 5,500 wounded, and 4,500 captured, along with 37 cannons and eight colors.
 The victorious Austro-Russian army lost 900 killed and 4,200 wounded, plus three guns and 1,400 men captured.